edprince/dissertation/chapters/lit-review.md

 the most costly area for TTI is resource loading - which, as the sources are credible, makes sense - however no speculation is offered about the state of the future of processors and networks, making the research presently relevant, but perhaps not in years to come.
+These conclusions are the result of an experiment conducted by the authors, and backed up consistently by relevant academic papers.

 In summary - the browser is an intensive program, and heavy computational activities are the main bottlenecks.

 ## Mobile Web Browser

-[criticism checklist]
-There are also many comparisons made between the mobile browser and desktop browser, over the same network speed - finding that the mobile version can take up to nine times as long to load.
+There are also many comparisons made between the mobile browser and desktop browser, over the same network speed - finding that the mobile version can take up to nine times as long to load (Wang et al. 2013).
 As they are on the same network - we know that this is therefore down to the hardware and mobile browser - not server-to-client issues.
 Suggestions have been made that more effort should be put into making mobile browser optimisations - with which future developers could utilise to make web applications more globally usable.
+Whilst this research is not founded on data collected first-hand, it is rigorously supported by multiple credible academic sources.

 ## Development Issues